Faq/StockTraderApp_v1/README.md

 3. make empty databse (charset:"utf8mb4", collation: "utf8mb4_unicode_ci") with the name what entered in "DB_DATABASE=",

-4. open in consele projects directory and use these two commands to install dependencies: npm install composer install
+4. open project diroctory in your favorite editor (VSCode/PHPStorm) and in console use these two commands to install dependencies:

+   npm install

+   composer install
 5. run: